pi-2r/neolynkTest/README.md

 Some guidelines:

  - Develop this mini project in TDD (test driver development or test first) manner.
- - Donâ€™t use any database to store users and accounts.
+ - Don’t use any database to store users and accounts.
 You can use a simple java data structure such as list, map etc. to store your data in memory.
  - No need to use any framework.
  - No need to create any GUI (user interface), just proper unit tests to cover all the cases